Taylor-CCB-Group/SpOOx/tutorial1.md

 # Tutorial 1
 In this tutorial, two mcd files HC_SAMPLE_1 and COVID_SAMPLE_6, which contain 2 and 3 images respectively are going to be processed by the pipeline.
-This will involve cell segmentation, followed clustering by clustering.
+This will involve cell segmentation, followed clustering.

 ##  1.Organizing the file structure